-The library provides its students with various work and study spaces that are available on a first-come basis; two reading rooms with total 37 carrels, four group study rooms, study tables for groups and individuals some with computers and soft seating.
-Employees are allowed to clear tables that have not been used for more than an hour.
-An emphasis is placed on peace and quiet within the reading facilities, and on students being able to concentrate on their studies without the disturbance of phone calls and chatter.
+The library provides its students with various work and study spaces available on first-come: three reading rooms, four group study rooms, study tables for groups and individuals, some with computers and soft seating.
+Employees can clear tables that have not been used for over an hour.
+An emphasis is placed on peace and quiet within the reading facilities and on students concentrating on their studies without the disturbance of phone calls and chatter.

-Printing and copying facilities are in a printing room located outside the entrance to the library.
-There you can print and photocopy in color and black/white, as well as scan materials.
+Printing and copying facilities are in a printing room outside the library entrance.
+There, you can print and photocopy in colour and black/white, as well as scan materials.
 The printing room is open when the building is open.

 There are four group study rooms in the library, Ú106, Ú107, Ú108 and Ú109, and they are open while students have access to the library with their RU access cards.
 A booking screen for reservations is in front of each room.